vanegarciay/adessa-frontend-test/README.md

 - Each item added to the cart must have an action button to `remove item from cart`.

-Here is a demo video showing how it behave like:
+Here is a demo video showing how the application should behave when finished:

 [demo video][demo]